How to Install a Boss Air Suspension Load Assist Kit (Step-by-Step)

 Step 5: Run the Air Lines

-This step involves a bit of drilling.
 Identify a suitable path for the air line, keeping it away from any heat sources like the exhaust.
 Use zip ties to secure the line along the frame.
 It's important to route the air line carefully to avoid kinks and potential leaks.

 Step 6: Secure Everything